 Use the + and - symbols in the top left corner to zoom in and out of the map.

-The top right icons are: Legend, Layer List and Bookmark.
+The top right grey icons are: Legend and Layer List.
 The Legend has the colored icon with corresponding category listed.
 And if you want to only see one category at a time, open the Layer List and click in the checked box to turn layers off and on.
-(For the purposes of this map, you probably won't use the Bookmark).

 Search More Partnerships